-Now, all of these prefixes seem to imply that every ship out there must have one.
-But you've probably noticed that a lot of boats have no prefixes at all.
-That's because designations such as these aren't a part of maritime law or anything.
-They were mostly used in the past for efficiency related to means of propulsion.
+Now, these prefixes seem to imply that every ship out there must have one.
+But you've probably noticed that many boats have no prefixes at all.
+That's because designations like these aren't a part of maritime law or anything.
+They were primarily used in the past for efficiency related to means of propulsion.

-Military navies still use many prefixes in order to establish the roles of ships within their hierarchy.
-But that level of organization isn't really needed when it comes to most civilian vessels, so there is no real reason to add such designations to boats in most cases.
+Military navies still use many prefixes to establish the roles of ships within their hierarchy.
+But that level of organization isn't needed for most civilian vessels, so there is no real reason to add such designations to boats in most cases.
 They are still used sometimes, but it's not all that common.

-So, if you see the prefix SS attached to any ship name, chances are, you are reading about an older vessel that is not being used anymore.
-However, if you are looking at a ship still being sailed today, you may be looking at a designation that means "sailing ship" or "single-screw ship," though both of those are pretty unlikely.
+If you see the prefix SS attached to any ship name, you are probably reading about an older vessel that is not used anymore.
+However, if you are looking at a ship still being sailed today, you may be looking at a designation that means "sailing ship" or "single-screw ship," though both are pretty unlikely.

-As for why most people know about the SS prefix but none of the others, that's a matter of many movies, shows, and books taking place around the time that SS was a common designation for ships.
+As for why most people know about the SS prefix but none of the others, that could be a matter of many movies, shows, and books taking place around the time that SS was a common designation for ships.